Survivor benefits

 • Aid & Attendance or Housebound add-ons if the spouse has significant limitations.

-Always review the “Added amounts” section on VA’s live DIC rate pages.
+Review the “Added amounts” section on VA's live DIC rate pages.

-What else should I do right away?
+What else should I review next?

 • Apply for DIC and, if eligible, CHAMPVA health coverage for survivors.